AbhijithAJ/IOTSocket/README.md

         create a fifo named pipe and pass the data to your backed application

-        (make sure u remove delimeters and other vulnerable strings which effect the backend application)
+        (make sure u remove delimiters and other vulnerable strings which effect the backend application)
         '''
         for i in lst_of_data_to_remove:         # remove delimiters/data, if any are present in client data to prevent clashes data.replace(i, '')
-        print(id_, data)
+        clrprint(id_, data,clr='b')

     def handleClose(self, error_repo=''):
         '''